anjana-kt/Homily/README.md

 ## How we built it...
 Through constant hard work and determination of our team members, we built it using flutter with firebase as backend and developed a better user interface using Figma, also we referred to one of our  friends who is a business analyst for the business intelligence.

-## Challenges we ran into
-<p>Being a team of just three members and beginners we had to face a lot of issues due to lack of app development skills.
-We faced network issues and were not being able to communicate often as we were from different regions. </p>
-<p>We did overcome these challenges by developing our skills to the next level within a short period of time through strong determination and hard work even if it was just the three of us.</p>

 ## Demo video
   - [Homily demo]()